-- 1. To evaluate the various properties of fluid, analyse fluid flow and forces. - 2.
-To apply the various laws and principles governing fluid flow to practical problems. - 3.
-To measure pressure, velocity and discharge of fluid flow in pipes, channels, and tanks. - 4.
-To apply laws related to laminar and turbulent flow in pipes. - 5.
-To evaluate water hammer effect in pipes and to apply dimensional and model laws to fluid flow applications.
+- 1. Evaluate the various properties of fluid, analyse fluid flow and forces. - 2.
+Apply the various laws and principles governing fluid flow to practical problems. - 3.
+Measure pressure, velocity and discharge of fluid flow in pipes, channels, and tanks. - 4.
+Apply laws related to laminar and turbulent flow in pipes. - 5.
+Evaluate water hammer effect in pipes and to apply dimensional and model laws to fluid flow applications.